 On November 10, 2016, the Company announced that the Development Consent had been granted.
-This Development Consent represents an approval to develop the Nyngan Scandium Project and is based on the EIS.
+This Development Consent represents an approval to develop the Nyngan Scandium Project and is based on facts and findings contained in the EIS.
 The Development Consent follows an in-depth review of the EIS, the project plan, community impact studies, public EIS exhibition and commentary, and economic viability, and involved more than 12 specialized governmental agencies and groups.